 IWC W.W.W. on an AF0210 strap.

-We have now been able to do this for the reader to visualise what a particular W.W.W. watch might look like on an A.F.0210. strap below.
+We have now been able to do this for the reader to visualise what a particular W.W.W. watch might look like on an A.F.0210.® strap.
+We have used 12 A.F.0210.® straps.

 From 1945 the British War Office Specification No. R.S./Prov/4373A “Watches, Wristlet, Waterproof” (W.W.W.) for Service wristwatches, replaced the Army Trade Pattern (ATP) specification wristwatch.
 These remained on issue until about 1985.

-W.W.W. watches have been covered in the article linked below in theSpringbar, and most comprehensively in Reference 1.
+Dirty Dozen W.W.W. watches have been covered in this article in theSpringbar, and most comprehensively in Reference 1.

 This was the first watch specification designed for military use, rather than the military using watches being adapted from an available civilian design.
 The W.W.W. watch had a black dial, subsidiary seconds and luminous paint for the numerals and hands.
 It also had fixed bars, mostly with 18mm lug width.
 It was not shockproof.